 Sorry that this took a little longer than I wanted it to, but it felt very inappropriate to post this on Friday when the Brewers were playing for their playoff lives and then I spent the next two days feeling the effects of that game and well, you know.

 ANYWAYS, I polled a team of judges (wezen_ball, Tyler Maas, Jack Moore and some random chick I know) on which one of the Brewer Kid meme pictures was the best and the results were mixed.
 No two judges picked the same favorite and it was hard to even find a consensus of what the top four were.
 Therefore I am putting the judging up to you.
 I don't want to drag this on for much longer so you have today and tomorrow to vote and then I will email the winner.
 Thanks to everyone who entered.
 If you'd like to see all of the entries you can check them out here, but these were our favorites.
-Continue reading »
+Read the rest of this entry »